Easy To Make Vintage Glazed Doughnuts

-One of my favorite things to do is to get up on a Saturday morning and grab donuts.
+One of my favorite things is getting up on a Saturday morning and grabbing donuts.
 When the girls were little, donuts were always a favorite treat.
-As I’ve gotten older, it’s much easier to just make them on my own.
-Today, I’m going to talk about doughnuts: how to make glazed ones.
-These aren’t just any doughnuts though, these are the BEST ones you’ll ever have.
-We are talking about the melt-in-your-mouth kinda donut.
-Vintage glazed doughnuts are where it’s at!
+As I’ve gotten older, making them on my own is much easier.
+Today, I’m going to talk about how to make donuts.
+These aren’t just donuts; these are the BEST ones you’ll ever have.
+We are talking about the melt-in-your-mouth kind of donut.

 Do you call them donuts or doughnuts?
-This special treat is popular in many countries and is prepared in various forms as a sweet snack that can be homemade or purchased in bakeries, supermarkets, food stalls, and franchised specialty vendors.
+This special treat is popular in many countries.
+It is prepared in various forms as a sweet snack that can be homemade or purchased in bakeries, supermarkets, food stalls, and franchised specialty vendors.
 ‘Doughnut‘ is the traditional spelling, while ‘donut‘ is the simplified version.

-• Milk: Due to the fat content, milk helps to produce a softer doughnut and enriches the flavor; browns the dough while cooking.
+• Milk: Due to the fat content, milk helps to produce a softer donut, enriches the flavor, and browns the dough while cooking.

-• Mashed Potatoes: They make the doughnuts moist and fluffy.
+• Mashed Potatoes: They make them moist and fluffy.

-• Butter: Helps to keep the doughnuts from crumbling; prevents the water from evaporating, which creates a moist, soft, and fluffy doughnut.
+• Butter: Helps to keep them from crumbling; prevents the water from evaporating, which creates a moist, soft, and fluffy donut.

-• Eggs: Great source of protein, helps to bind the dough together which creates moist and soft doughnuts.
-Increases browning during the cooking process.
-Adds a deliciously rich flavor.
+• Eggs: Great protein source, helps bind the dough together, creating moist and soft donuts—increases browning during the cooking process.
+Egg yolks add to the deliciously rich flavor.

-• Sugar: When used in yeast bread or doughnuts, it provides food for the yeast.
-Helps to speed up the rise time in the rolls or doughnuts.
-Used to maintain moisture, creating a softer roll or fluffy doughnut.
+• Sugar: When used in yeast bread or donuts, sugar provides food for the yeast.
+It helps speed up the rise time in the rolls or donuts and maintains moisture, creating a softer roll or fluffy donut.

 • Salt: Added to help tighten the gluten in the flour and acts as a preservative.

-• SAF Instant Yeast (this is what I use): A leavening agent; that helps to produce a needed gas that causes the dough to rise; feeds on the sugar that is added, which expels carbon dioxide in the rising process.
+• SAF Instant Yeast (this is what I use) is a leavening agent that helps to produce the needed gas that causes the dough to rise.
+It feeds on the sugar that is added.
+The yeast mixture expels carbon dioxide in the rising process.

-• Water: Water helps to keep the doughnuts moist.
+• Water: Water helps to keep the donut moist.

 • White All-Purpose Flour (I use Bread Flour): All-purpose white flour has a lower protein content.
-Bread flour has more protein which helps to hold the shape of the doughnuts and adds more nutrients.
+Bread flour has more protein, which helps hold the shape of the donuts and adds more nutrients.

 • Powdered sugar: Helps to create a smooth consistency; adds sweetness; preferred sugar in baked goods.

-• Heavy Cream or Whole Milk: Also called heavy whipping cream.
+• Heavy Cream or Whole Milk: This is also called heavy whipping cream.
 It has a milk fat content of 36-40%.
-If you decide to use whole milk, combine 1/4 cup milk with 2 tbsp + 2 tsp melted butter to equal the 1/3 cup heavy cream.
+If you decide to use whole milk, combine 1/4 cup milk with 2 tbsp + 2 tsp melted butter to equal 1/3 cup heavy cream.

 Items Needed in The Kitchen: